groovyxw/Algorithm/Breadth-First Search/Maze/readme.md

-# Breadth-Fist Search: The Maze
+# Breadth-First Traversal: The Maze
 # Description - Leetcode 490 The maze
 There is a ball in a maze with empty spaces and walls.
 The ball can go through empty spaces by rolling up, down, left or right, but it won't stop rolling until hitting a wall.
 When the ball stops, it could choose the next direction.